Foreword

 This strategy covers the general principles that apply to all adult carers.
 We want carers supported across the whole system, and for carers to be seen as everybody's business.
 To achieve this, the Carers Strategy seeks to take account of and link to other strategies.
 Equally, the expectation is that carers are reflected in all other system strategies, for example the Surrey Heartlands Palliative and End of Life Care Strategy, Dementia Strategy, Older People's Strategy, Learning Disabilities Strategy and Physical Disabilities Strategy.

 There is a significant number of young carers in Surrey – children and young people who provide support and/or care.
 We are committed to providing them with the support they need and to protect them from caring responsibilities that are inappropriate.
-A Young Carers Strategy has been developed.
+A Young Carers Strategy (PDF) has been developed.
 This considers the specific experience of young carers and the needs they present.
 It commits to ensuring the support available to them is appropriate, tailored and readily accessible.
 The Young Carers Strategy dovetails with this document to create a truly all age approach.
 Action plans to secure delivery of the strategies align.
-In year four of this Strategy's lifespan, we will review the two strategies to merge them into a single all age strategy.
+In year 4 of this Strategy's lifespan, we will review the 2 strategies to merge them into a single all age strategy.

 Our vision